-The Company provides reasonable and necessary leave to team members who are subpoenaed to attend, participate in, or prepare for court proceedings in accordance with applicable law.
-Team members who receive a subpoena or summons to appear in court should notify the Human Resources Department immediately so that the Company may plan the team member's department's work with as little disruption as possible.
+The Company provides reasonable and necessary unpaid leave to Employees who are subpoenaed to attend, participate in, or prepare for court proceedings in accordance with applicable law.
+Employees who receive a subpoena or summons to appear in court should notify the Human Resources Department immediately so that the Company may plan the Employee's department's work with as little disruption as possible.

-In addition, the Company provides necessary unpaid leave to team members who are victims of a crime to attend, participate in, or prepare for court proceedings in accordance with applicable law.
-Again, team members requesting leave under this policy should notify the Human Resources Department immediately so that the Company may plan the team member's department's work with as little disruption as possible.
+In addition, the Company provides necessary unpaid leave to Employees who are victims of a crime to attend, participate in, or prepare for court proceedings in accordance with applicable law.
+Again, Employees requesting leave under this policy should notify the Human Resources Department immediately so that the Company may plan the Employee's department's work with as little disruption as possible.

-The Company prohibits any threat, discharge, suspension, demotion, other adverse employment action against the team member for the exercise of any right under this policy; or interference with, or punishment for, participating in any manner in an investigation, proceeding or hearing under this policy.
+The Company prohibits any threat, discharge, suspension, demotion, other adverse employment action against the Employee for the exercise of any right under this policy; or interference with, or punishment for, participating in any manner in an investigation, proceeding or hearing under this policy.